theantichris/Simple-Plugin-Framework/README.md

     $taxonomy = new Taxonomy('Custom Tags', $postType->getSlug);

 Terms can be added to the taxonomy by using the addTerm() method.
 It requires the term to be added and can optionally take the term description.
+This method checks if the term has already been added and only adds it if it has not.
+It ties the WordPress function [wp_insert_term](http://codex.wordpress.org/Function_Reference/wp_insert_term) to the [init](http://codex.wordpress.org/Plugin_API/Action_Reference/init) hook.
 This method can be chained.

     $taxonomy->addTerm('Tag One', 'This is the first tag.');